Sa Aking mga Kamay

-Sa Aking Mga Kamay (English: In My Own Hands) is a 1996 Philippine psychological thriller drama film directed by Rory B. Quintos from a screenplay written by Ricky Lee, Mel Mendoza-Del Rosario, and Benjou Elgincolin, which was adapted from an original story written by Olivia M. Lamasan.
+Sa Aking Mga Kamay (English: In My Own Hands) is a 1996 Philippine psychological thriller drama film directed by Rory B. Quintos and written by Ricky Lee, Mel Mendoza-del Rosario, and Benjou Elgincolin from a story concept developed by Olivia M. Lamasan.
 The film stars Christopher de Leon, Aga Muhlach and Chin Chin Gutierrez, with a supporting cast including Kier Legaspi, Amy Austria, Robert Arevalo, and Karl Angelo Legaspi.

+The film is a tale of perilous pursuit: the brutal deaths of numerous married women, done by a commercial director who also acts up as an anonymous psychopathic serial killer, led an NBI agent to hunt him down to end his killing spree; his obsession with the criminal case prevented him from realizing that his wife would be the next victim.

 Produced and distributed by Star Cinema, the film was theatrically released on March 7, 1996.
 In 2017, it was digitally restored and remastered by ABS-CBN Film Restoration, in partnership with Central Digital Lab.
 A streaming series that serves as a follow-up to the film, Cattleya Killer, was released on June 1, 2023.